GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 Access Restriction: Limit access to Webmin to trusted IP addresses only, preferably localhost, by editing `miniserv.conf`.
 ```

-#
-pgraded to a bash shell
+# We upgraded to a bash shell

 ![[Pasted image 20250512192545.png]]